SRC polling dates changed for Queen’s mourning holiday as in person campaigning launches - Honi Soit

 Many of the caucuses currently have little to no in-person campaigning experience, so these first few days are proving important for honing their skills and fixing regulations-related mistakes.

-Notably, SLA (Sydney Left Alliance) forgot to put authorisation on their T-shirts.
+Notably, SLA (Student Left Alliance) forgot to put authorisation on their T-shirts.
 Authorisation (the name and student number of which person has authorised the material as being in line with the SRC’s regulations) needs to be on all campaign-related material, so this was quite an oversight.
 SLA reportedly missed most of today’s campaigning hours, instead spending them painting the authorisation onto their shirts.
 Fortunately there are still plenty of campaigning days, so it shouldn’t impact them too much, but it is certainly a stupol-lore tale in the making.

 Honi has also heard gossip of a few other first timer-related regulation breaks, like campaigning in plain clothes (campaign shirts required!).
 As the election goes on and experience is gained, incidents like these will (hopefully) iron themselves out.